esnitkin914/Comparative_Genomics/docs/source/day2_afternoon.md

 [[back to top]](day2_afternoon.html)
 [[HOME]](index.html)

 Before comparing full genomic content, lets start by looking for the presence of particular genes of interest.
-Some *K. pneumoniae* harbor a KPC gene that confers resistance to carbapenems, a class of antibiotics of last resort.
+Some *K. pneumoniae* harbor a KPC gene that confers resistance to carbapenems, a class of antibiotics of last resort (more information [here](https://www.sciencedirect.com/science/article/pii/S1473309913701907?via%3Dihub) and [here](https://academic.oup.com/jid/article/215/suppl_1/S28/3092084)).
 We will see if any of our samples have a KPC gene, by comparing the genes in our genomes to KPC genes extracted from the antibiotic resistance database ([ARDB](http://ardb.cbcb.umd.edu/)).
 These extracted genes can be found in the file `ardb_KPC_genes.pfasta`, which we will use to generate a BLAST database.

 > ***i.
 Run makeblastdb on the file of KPC genes to create a BLAST database.***